 Improves blood sugar control – chicory root helps to control blood sugar by improving the process in which carbohydrates are metabolized.

 Side Effects of Chicory Consumption

 It should be noted that while chicory root and inulin do have many health benefits, they can cause GI issues in some individuals.
 This includes bloating, gas, and diarrhea after consumption.

 Do You Use Chicory Root?

-Since some individuals are sensitive to chicory root or inulin, it may be avoided.
+Individuals are sensitive to chicory root or inulin and should avoid it.
 Are you one of the lucky individuals who does not have a sensitivity?
 Do you consume inulin on keto?
 Comment below and share your thoughts!

 As a Member, you get instant access to personalized meal plans, exclusive videos & articles, discounts, a 1 on 1 Coaching Session, and so much more.
 As a member, you join our mission of empowering 1,000,000 people to positively change their lives throughout the world.
 Get started today.